m13253/scriptvisor/Readme.md

 ### PowerShell execution policy problem

-By default, PowerShell will require scripts to be digitally signed.
-You will have to set execution policy to `RemoteSigned` or `Unrestricted` to use Scriptvisor.
+By default, PowerShell require scripts to be digitally signed.
+You have to set execution policy to `RemoteSigned` or `Unrestricted` to use Scriptvisor.

 1. Open PowerShell as Administrator (Right click and select "Run as Administrator")